Skip to main content

 viii.
 Kegs, beer balls, punch bowls or other common containers of alcohol in excess of 750 ml are not allowed.

 ix.
-Alcoholic beverages cannot be provided or served by a Caterer or other non-University affiliated third party.
+Other alcoholic beverages cannot be provided or served by a Caterer or other non-University affiliated third party.

 x.
 Alcoholic beverages brought into a building for an event must be monitored and secured at all times.
 Overnight and/or unsecured storage of alcoholic beverages is prohibited.